-- Enlist an executive sponsor who recognizes the value of preventing SSIs for patients and your organization.
-The sponsor can help engage key stakeholders, the board and staff in seeing the big picture of the importance of eliminating harm caused by SSIs. - The sponsor must have the authority and ability to provide solutions in overcoming barriers and resources needed to facilitate implementation. - Utilize respected and willing surgeons and anesthesiologists as "opinion leaders" who can trial these changes in their cases, and then advocate for organization wide adoption of successful best practices.
+- > Enlist an executive sponsor who recognizes the value of preventing SSI to the organization and your patients.
+The sponsor can help engage key stakeholders, the board, and staff in seeing the big picture of the importance of eliminating harm caused by SSI. - > The sponsor must have the authority and ability to provide solutions in overcoming barriers and resources needed to facilitate implementation. - > Utilize respected and willing surgeons and anesthesiologists as opinion leaders who can trial these changes during their cases and then advocate for organization-wide adoption of successful best practices.

-Change not only "The Practice," but also "The Culture"
+Change not only the practice, but also the culture

-- Implementing SSI-prevention measures will require a change in culture, particularly among surgeons, who will be asked to evolve their practice to a more standardized, multidisciplinary approach.
+- > Implementing SSI prevention measures will require a change in culture, particularly among surgeons, who will be asked to evolve their practice to a more standardized, multi-disciplinary approach.
 Engaging individual surgeons and anesthesiologists in the process of making changes from the onset is crucial.
-Surgeons and anesthesiologists need to maintain their authority and leadership in the operating room while leading or supporting new or improved safety practices.
+Surgeons and anesthesiologists need to maintain their authority and leadership in the operating room, while leading or supporting new or improved safety practices.
 Therefore, it is critical that concerns voiced about changes are heard and responded to in an inter-professional, collaborative manner.
-If necessary, engage medical leadership in mentoring resistant, outlier physicians. - Many physicians prefer to learn from peers rather than by following theoretical expert advice.
-Use lead surgeons and anesthesiologists as peer educators to advocate for the adoption of improvements, such as time outs and safety checklists, and to model the new practices. - Begin the trial with a small test of change with one willing surgeon and other perioperative staff.
+If necessary, engage medical leadership in mentoring resistant, outlier physicians. - > Many physicians prefer to learn from peers rather than by following theoretical expert advice.
+Use lead surgeons and anesthesiologists as peer educators to advocate for the adoption of improvements such as a timeout and safety checklist and to model the new practices. - > Begin the trial with a small test-of-change with one willing surgeon and other perioperative staff.
 Actively gather and respond to feedback with each small test of change until an effective process is achieved.
-Then spread the new process to more surgical teams, and eventually disseminate successful results more widely across the department and other invasive procedural areas.
-The ideal outcome is the development of team-based care wherein each member of the team (surgeon, anesthesiologists, physician assistants, nurses, technicians) contributes to improved quality of patient care.
+Then spread the new process to more surgical teams and eventually disseminate successful results more widely across the department and other invasive procedural areas.
+The ideal outcome is the development of team-based care wherein each member of the team (i.e., surgeon, anesthesiologists, physician assistants, nurses, technicians) contributes to improved quality of patient care.

-PART 4: CONCLUSION & YOUR NEXT STEPS
+PART 4: CONCLUSION AND ACTION PLANNING

 SSI prevention is multifaceted and attainable by following evidence-based strategies and recommended guidelines.
-This effort requires a multidisciplinary approach that includes surgeons, anesthesiologists, leaders, perioperative staff, infection preventionists, pharmacists, engineers and environmental services.
-Ongoing monitoring of compliance with using bundles for data-driven decision making; data drives practice and process changes.
-Communications of supporting processes and SSI rates to physicians and perioperative staff are also keys to success.
+This effort requires a multidisciplinary approach that includes surgeons, anesthesiologists, leaders, perioperative staff, infection preventionists, pharmacists, engineering and environmental services.
+Ongoing monitoring of compliance to bundles for data-driven decision-making, using data to drive practice and process changes, and communication of supporting processes performance and SSI rates to physicians and perioperative staff, and are also key for success.

-- Multidisciplinary approach assemble a team with physician champions (surgeon and anesthesiologist), front-line staff leaders and key leadership persons.
-Determine and define roles, and ensure that the leader has the energy to lead a dynamic process-improvement project.
-Assess the composition of the team and the support from key strategic partners, such as the quality leader, chief medical officer, nursing director, infection preventionist, etc. Create strategies and/or allocate resources to engage front-line staff in designing new care processes. - Ongoing monitoring use the data to drive decision making for determining practice and process changes.
+- > Assemble a multidisciplinary team.
+Determine and define roles and confirm that the leader has the energy to lead a dynamic process improvement project.
+Assess the composition of the team and the support from key strategic partners such as the quality leader, chief medical officer, nursing director, infection prevention lead, etc. Create strategies and/or allocate resources to engage front-line staff in designing new care processes. - > Use data to monitor and drive decision-making for determining practice and process changes.
 Use the Top Ten Checklist (Appendix I) to assess current efforts in SSI prevention.
-Ask "Do we have this element in place?
+Ask, "Do we have this element in place?
 If so, how well are we doing it?
 Is practice drift present?"
-Enlist physician and nursing champions on the team to assist in data analysis, determine potential interventions and conduct small tests of change (see Appendix V). - Communication establish clear lines of communication with physicians, staff, other stakeholders and supporting leadership.
-Communication should include guidelines, supporting-processes compliance and SSI rates and it should be annotated with interventions to show effects of improvement efforts.
+Enlist physician and nursing champions on the team to assist in data analysis, determine potential interventions and conduct small tests-of-change (see Appendix V). - > Establish clear lines of communication with physicians, staff, other stakeholders and supporting leadership.
+Communication should include updates on: guidelines, compliance with supporting processes and SSI rates.
+Display charts of SSI rates annotated with interventions to show the effect of improvement efforts.